DingshanDeng/DingshanDeng/README.md

 Hi, I’m @DingshanDeng

-I'm a gradaute student at Lunar and Planetary Laboratory, University of Arizona.
+I'm a graduate student at the Lunar and Planetary Laboratory, University of Arizona.
-I'm interested in Exoplanets, Proto-planetary Disks and Planet Formation.
+I'm interested in Exoplanets, Proto-planetary Disks, and Planet Formation.

 Have Fun and Enjoy Coding!